mlisook/plastic-map-info/README.md

 # \<plastic-map-info\>

-A fully composable element that displays a paper-material backed infowindow-like card on a `<google-map>` element, or a google map instantiated by the Google Maps Javascript API at the position of a map marker.
+A fully composable element that displays a paper-material backed infowindow-like card on a `<google-map>` element, or a google map instantiated by the Google Maps Javascript API, at the position of a map marker.

 ## Polymer 2.0 Native